-5. Get Featured in Gift Guides
+14. Get Featured in Gift Guides

+Many publications will post articles on the best holiday gift ideas, and one of my favorite Christmas promotions is to get our product included in these holiday gift guides.
 We create and make the Cat Ball® cat bed, a modern pet bed design with a unique hexagonal shape and two openings.
 Christmas gift guides work well for us because our product is really photogenic, and we can provide entertaining images for bloggers and magazines.
 We got published in some top gift guides, including a “weird gift guide” in the Huffington Post.